mlund/faunus/docs/_docs/moves.md

 `group_com=false`      | Test only mass center of molecular groups

-#### Molecule
+#### Within Molecule

 Samples from within a threshold from a molecule type.
-This can be useful to for example preferentially update solvent molecules in a dilute solute solution.
+This can be useful for _e.g._ preferentially sample solvent molecules around dilute solute molecules.
-The `com` keyword is available if the selected `molecule` has a well-defines mass-center, i.e. if `is_atomic=false`.
+The `com` keyword is available if the selected `molecule` has a well-defined mass-center, _i.e._ if `is_atomic=false`.
+It is also possible to use only the mass center for the moved groups by setting `group_com`.

 `policy=within_molid`  | Description
 ---------------------- | ----------------------------------------------------------------